shahbazpyd/Office_Employees_Management_System/README.md

 ## Future Improvements

-This project is a starting point, and there are several areas where I can improve it:
+This project is a starting point, and there are several areas where I can continue to improve it:

-* **User Authentication:** Add user authentication to secure the application.
 * **More Advanced Filtering:** Implement more sophisticated filtering options and search capabilities.
 * **Data Validation:** Improve data validation on input forms to prevent errors and ensure data integrity.
 * **UI Enhancements:** Improve the user interface with more interactive elements and better styling.